major-gnuisance/major-gnuisance.github.io/Steam Input/Half-Life 2/DualShock 4.md

 # Bugs/Problems

 -   Achievements are disabled due to enabling cheats
+    -   A cheat-free variant is planned
 -   Potential weapon/mechanic spoilers from on-screen menus and documentation
     -   Maybe remove some labels but keep icons?
 -   <img src="glyphs/ps4/ls.png" alt="glyph for ls" style="vertical-align: middle; max-height: 4ex"/> click doesn't uncrouch automatically.
-    -   Need to find how directly go into uncrouched state after a `toggle_duck`. `-duck` doesn't touch the toggled state, so it doesn't cut it.
+    -   Need to find how to go directly into uncrouched state after a `toggle_duck`. `-duck` doesn't touch the toggled state, so it doesn't cut it.